nilern/centring/design/spec/spec.md

     (defbits name: <symbol> size: <nat>)

+Each bits type has

+* A type
+* A name : Symbol
-Each bits type has a size (in bits) and all instances of the type use that many contiguous bits to store their data.
+* A size : UInt (in bits).
+All instances of the type use that many contiguous bits to store their data.
 Implementations are not required to support sizes that are not multiples of 8 (one byte).
+* An alignment : UInt

 ## Record Types